 Entries Tagged as 'Andres Ayala'

-March 28th, 2014 · 12 Comments · Analysis and Comment, City Politics, News and Events, State Politics
+July 14th, 2014 · 68 Comments · Analysis and Comment, City Council, City Politics, News and Events, State Politics

 Last week Speaker of the House Brendan Sharkey endorsed Andre Baker for state representative over Democratic Party-endorsed Ernie Newton, saying at a fundraiser for Baker public trust is the first quality voters should consider when choosing who will represent them.
 Newton, who faces an August 12 primary from Baker, has fired back charging Sharkey caved […]